-Video Recording: Students will complete a 15-minute video with a partner, in which the student, as interviewer, will demonstrate knowledge and a range of social work interview/counselling skills covered to-date in the course.
 Students are encouraged to complete this assignment with a partner from class (i.e., who plays the role of the interviewee).
 However, this is not a strict requirement, only a suggestion, as this allows students to gain the valuable experience of being an interviewer as well as being interviewed.
 Regardless, this interview skill demonstration must be completed with another person, who is able to participate fully in such an activity.
 It is preferred that videos be completed with the interviewer and interviewee in the same room (i.e., the in-person simulated interview is video recorded), as this will provide additional materials for the student to reflect upon in a later part of the assignment (i.e., non-verbals/paraverbal communications).
-However, if this is not possible students are able to conduct the interview via Zoom, with the caveat that cameras of both participants must be turned on and both the interviewer and interviewee must be visible throughout the interview.
+However, if this is not possible students are able to conduct the interview via Zoom, with the caveat that the cameras of both participants must be turned on and both the interviewer and interviewee must be visible throughout the interview.
+For example, in Zoom, you are required to use the gallery view that shows both parties throughout the entire video, regardless of who is speaking.
+Cameras must be on for both participants.
+You are not permitted to use the speaker view, where only the person talking is visible.
 Regardless, of the medium selected (i.e., in-person or Zoom) it is the student's responsibility to ensure that video and sound quality are adequate.

 The content/focus of the interview will be in relation to a simulated case-scenario(s) provided in class.
-The interviewee will use this material to provide information related to the nature of the issue that has brought them into contact with the social worker.
+For example, a case vignette will be provided that gives the interviewee (your role play partner) background materials to help them play the role of a client.
 It is important that students review the knowledge-based materials from the course, as well as practice their interview skills prior to this recording (i.e., as opposed to ad-libbing without prior preparation).
 However, the intention of this assignment is not to record a scripted interview where the interviewer and interviewee have specifically rehearsed/planned what each party will say or do throughout the 15-minute interaction.
-Furthermore, due to the truncated nature of this assignment (i.e., social work interviews rarely begin and end within 15-min), it is at the students discretion as to which point their interview will cover.
+Furthermore, due to the truncated nature of this assignment (i.e., social work interviews rarely begin and end within 15-min), it is at the student's discretion as to which point their interview will cover.
 For example, students can elect to begin their simulated interview from the beginning of an interview, or pick-up at an agreed upon starting point with the interviewee (i.e., mid-point, or towards the end of the interview) relative to what the student wishes to practice.
-Assignments will only be accepted via D2L dropbox.
+Assignments will only be accepted via D2L Dropbox.